AlBi-HHU/Drug_Response_Prediction/README.md

 # Drug_Response_Prediction

 Welcome!
-This is the git repository of the paper "Promoting further research and progress in drug response prediction data and models".
+This is the git repository of the paper "Drug response prediction: A critical systematic review of current datasets and methods".

 To run the workflow, please do the following: